Wigan: Rugby league football

-Rugby football has been played in the town since 1872.
-Wigan Warriors, originally called Wigan FC, were formed out of the Wigan Cricket Club to provide a sport to play during the winter months.
-During the rugby football schism of 1895, Wigan FC, along with the other leading northern clubs at the time, split from the Rugby Football Union to form the Northern Union.
-Wigan have been a rugby league club ever since and added the Warriors suffix to their name in 1997, shortly after rugby league had switched to a summer sport in 1996.
-The club are the most successful English club in the sport, winning 22 league championships and 20 challenge cup titles, as well as being crowned world club champions on four occasions.
-The club currently play in the Super League.
+Rugby football has been played in the town since 1862.

+The town's most famous club is Wigan Warriors, originally called Wigan FC, were formed out of the Wigan Cricket Club in 1872 to provide a sport to play during the winter months.
+The club, who reformed in 1979 as Wigan Wasps before reverting to Wigan FC two years later, were one of 22 clubs involved in the rugby football schism of 1895, which split from the Rugby Football Union to form the Northern Union.
+The club played at Central Park for most of its history before moving into a ground share agreement with Wigan Athletic at the newly built JJB Stadium in 1999.
+The Warriors suffix came into their name in two years prior in 1997, shortly after rugby league had switched to a summer sport in 1996.
+The club is the most decorated in the sport's history and most successful club in England winning 24 league championships, 21 Challenge Cup titles, as well as being crowned World Club Challenge champions on five occasions.
+The club have played in the top tier of British rugby league through their existence with the exception of a single relegation in 1980.

 Liverpool Stanley were a professional rugby league club formed in the Highfield area of Wigan in 1902 as Wigan Highfield.
-The club didn't stay long in Wigan, however, relocating around England several times.
+The club didn't stay long in Wigan, having relocating around England several times.

 Blackpool Borough briefly played in Wigan at Wigan Athletic's Springfield Park from 1987 to 1988 under the name Springfield Borough.
 The club is now defunct.

 Amateur rugby league is popular in the town, with Wigan St Patricks, Wigan St Judes and Ince Rose Bridge all playing in the National Conference League, the amateur game's top level.